jeffersoncechinel/attribute-validator/README.md

 - Email - Validates if and email is valid.
 - Range - Validates if value number is in range.
 - Datetime - Validates datetime, date and time in any format.
+- UUID - Validates if value is in uuid format.
-- ... more to come.
-Interested in contribute? :)
+- ...

 Requirements
 ----